stalniy/quill-right-image-upload/README.md

 # quill-right-image-upload

-A plugin for uploading image in Quill 🌇
+A plugin for uploading image in Quill.
+Done right!

 - upload a image when it is inserted, and then replace the base64-url with a http-url
 - preview the image which is uploading with a loading animation